Stuffed Collards With Tomato Sauce

 - In a large bowl, add the cooked vegetables/rice.

-- In a small container (jar, small bowl) mix together ground flaxseed with 6 tablespoons of water.
+- Mix together ground flaxseed with 6 tablespoons of water.
 Let sit for a couple of minutes.
-Add to vegetables/rice, stir until mixed.
+Add to vegetables and rice, stir until mixed.
 Add a bit more reserved broth if the rice doesn’t start to get a bit sticky.

-- Prepare a large square or rectangular casserole dish (ideally with a cover, but optional) with either parchment paper or Reynold’s non-stick aluminum foil (I prefer the latter as you can mold it, it stays “down” better than parchment paper, can handle higher temperature, and can be re-used).
+- Prepare a large square or rectangular casserole dish with either parchment paper or non-stick aluminum foil (I prefer the latter as you can mold it, it stays “down” better than parchment paper, can handle higher temperature, and can be re-used).

 - Place a single cut cooked collard leaf on a large cutting board, stem towards you.
 Scoop out 2 to 3 tablespoons of the stuffing mix (depending upon the size of your leaf) and place on the lower bottom of the leaf horizontally.
 You should leave and inch or two on either side (see PHOTO).